Bounding the tripartite-circle crossing number of complete tripartite graphs: Abstract

 \section{Abstract}

 A tripartite-circle drawing of a tripartite graph is a drawing in the plane, where each part of a vertex partition is placed on one of three disjoint circles, and the edges do not cross the circles.
-We present upper and lower bounds on the minimum number of crossings in tripartite-circle drawings of $K_{m,n,p}$ and the exact value for $K_{2,2,n}$.
+We present upper and lower bounds on the minimum number of crossings in tripartite-circle drawings of $K_{m,n,p}$.
 In contrast to 1- and 2-circle drawings, which may attain the Harary-Hill bound, our results imply that balanced restricted 3-circle drawings of the complete graph are not optimal.